llamacademy/ai-series-part-7/readme.md

 # Navmesh AI Tutorial 7 - Adding Range Attacking to NavMeshAgents
 The below video is the tutorial that **ENDS** where this project is.
 If you would like to follow along, check out the [6 Creating Different Enemy Types](https://github.com/llamacademy/ai-series-part-6)
-The scene layout is different, but not important for the functionality.

 [![Youtube Tutorial](./Video%20Screenshot.png)](https://youtu.be/QzitQSLhfG0&ref=github)

-**IMMEDIATELY AFTER CHECKING THIS OUT** IMPORT THE [UNITY CHAN MODEL](https://assetstore.unity.com/packages/3d/characters/unity-chan-model-18705) FROM THE UNITY ASSET STORE or you will be missing the model! (it's free)

 In this project we have:
 1. Simple click to move.